aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/etl-03.en.md

 - **GSIs**: All indexes are listed and active
 - **Item Count**: Should be 0 (empty tables ready for data)

-### Step 5: Understanding Empty Tables

 The tables are intentionally empty at this stage - they're like empty warehouses ready to receive inventory.
 The actual data will come from the ETL process in the next steps.

-Each table is now configured with:
-- **Correct Structure**: Ready to receive data in the exact format your MySQL views produce
-- **Proper Indexes**: Set up to support all the query patterns from your migration contract
-- **Performance Settings**: Configured with appropriate capacity for your data migration
-- **Security**: Proper permissions for the Glue ETL jobs to write data

 With your DynamoDB tables successfully created and active, you're ready to move to the next phase: configuring and running the ETL jobs that will actually move your data from MySQL to DynamoDB.